 NASW has now partnered with Savi, a student loan technology company, to provide our members with access to resources and expertise to better understand, manage, and repay student loan debt.
-The Savi student loan tool analyzes repayment and forgiveness programs to help borrowers make better decisions, determine the best solution and then provides digital enrollment and re-enrollment each year.
+The Savi Student Loan Tool analyzes repayment and forgiveness programs to help borrowers make better decisions and determine the best solution, and can also provide digital enrollment and re-enrollment each year.

 Members can select a free account to explore options at no cost, or choose a member-discounted premium account to get help enrolling and submitting application paperwork directly to loan servicers, and access one-on-one support with student loan experts.
 Working with Savi can save you hours in paperwork and anxiety.
 And Savi tells us that users save an average of $2,064 per year.